econia-labs/emojicoin-dot-fun/doc/architecture-specification.md

 1. A buy order that breaks the market out of the bonding curve `SHALL` continue to fill after the state transition, rather than fragmenting the order into two transactions.

+## Indexing

+1. The user interface `SHALL` rely solely on the Aptos GraphQL endpoint for indexing purposes, enabling for example a leaderboard based on market capitalization of each emojicoin market.

+## Frontend

+1. The frontend `SHALL` implement a market capitalization leaderboard with logarithmic to enable viewing of prevalent markets.
+1. The frontend `SHALL` enable a king-of-the-hill style mechanism to show emojicoins passing others in market capitalization.
+1. The frontend `SHALL` enable permissionless registration of a new emojicoin market that has not yet been registered.

 ## Coin definitions